Skydive Empuriabrava: Book of honour

-Its reputation as a stage for European and world titles, the quality of the challenges held at the facilities and its location on the Costa Brava attract famous athletes and public figures from different fields, and have made it a venue for the celebrations of other companies.
+Skydive Empuriabrava’s history of hosting European and world competitions, the range of activities available at the facilities, and its location on the Costa Brava have attracted athletes and public figures from various fields.

-World acclaimed athletes from different disciplines, such as tennis players Juan Carlos Ferrero and Sergi Bruguera, motorcyclists Adam Raga, Àlex Crivillé and Sete Gibernau, racing driver Marc Gené, world motorcycling champion Valentino Rossi, Formula 1 champion Michael Schumacher, taekwondo expert Joel González, swimmer Clara Basiana and sports-adventurer Álvaro Bultó, have jumped here.
-One famous anecdote is the story of Marta Ferrusola, wife of former President of the Generalitat of Catalonia, Jordi Pujol, who made her first parachute jump from the facilities.
+Athletes from multiple disciplines have skydived in Empuriabrava, including tennis players Juan Carlos Ferrero and Sergi Bruguera; motorcyclists Adam Raga, Àlex Crivillé and Sete Gibernau; racing driver Marc Gené, world motorcycling champion Valentino Rossi, Formula 1 champion Michael Schumacher, taekwondo expert Joel González, swimmer Clara Basiana and sports-adventurer Álvaro Bultó, have jumped here.
+One publicly noted event is the first parachute jump of Marta Ferrusola, wife of former President of the Generalitat of Catalonia, Jordi Pujol, who made her first parachute jump.

-It has also been used as a set for films and music videos.
-In the year 2000, Fatboy Slim's music video "Bird of Prey" was filmed here, as were the exteriors, in March 2004, for the skydiving chase scenes from the French production Secret Agents, featuring Monica Bellucci and Vincent Cassel.
-Later, in 2011, it was used to shoot the exteriors for the skydiving scenes from the feature Zindagi Na Milegi Dobara (You only live once), one of Bollywood's most successful films.
+The facilities have also served as a filming location for movies and music videos.
+Fatboy Slim's "Bird of Prey" music video (2000) was filmed there, as were exteriors skydiving scenes for the French production Secret Agents (2004), starring Monica Bellucci and Vincent Cassel.
+In 2011, the site was used for exterior skydiving scenes in the Bollywood movie Zindagi Na Milegi Dobara (You only live once).